BinaHovav/Recipe-Generator-Extension/README.md

 My recommendation is to clone the repo, and play around with an API which interests you, and then go on and develop further features.
 Hope you enjoy this :)

-# Random Recipes Extension
+# Random Desserts Recipes Extension

 This Chrome extension fetches and displays a random dessert recipe each time you click on the extension's icon.
 The recipe is pulled from the Spoonacular API, which provides recipe and food-related data.

 ## Features

-- Fetches a random vegetarian dessert recipe.
+- Fetches a random dessert recipe.
 - Displays recipe title, image, and summary in a neat, responsive popup.
 - Easy to use and simple interface.